mcandre/recipes/technically-vegetarian-chili.md

 * 1/2 cup scallions, chopped
 * 1 lime, sliced
 * 1 bag Frito chips
+* fresh cornbread (optional)

 # Instructions

-1. Set pot to Sauté mode.
-2. Season protein with salt, pepper.
+1. Season protein with salt, pepper.
+Fry in olive oil.
+Set aside on a plate.
-3. Wait for pot to preheat (when adding a few drops of water to the pot create a sizzle).
-4. Coat the bottom of the pot with olive oil.
+2. Coat the bottom of the pot with olive oil.
-5. Sauté protein until it produces broth (about 5 min).
-6. Separate protein broth into mixing bowl.
-7. Stir chicken stock, fish sauce, soy sauce, tomato paste, cocoa powder into pot.
-Continue sautéing until protein is brown (about 6 min).
+3. Stir chicken stock, fish sauce, soy sauce, tomato paste, cocoa powder into pot.
-8. Stir yellow onion, garlic, cumin, chili powder, cayenne, oregano into to pot.
+4. Sauté yellow onion, garlic, into a carmelized mix.
-9. Continue sautéing until vegetables soften (about 5 min).
-10. Deglaze pot, scraping and stirring protein bits from the bottom of the pot into the middle of the chili.
+5. Combine protein, carmelized mix into pot.
+6. Set pot to low heat.
-11. Stir the collected protein broth, beans, jalapeños into the pot.
+7. Add beans, jalapeños, cumin, chili powder, cayenne, oregano into the pot.
-12. Layer crushed tomatoes on the top of the chili (do not stir).
+8. Layer crushed tomatoes on the top of the chili (do not stir).
-13. Seal the pot lid.
-14. Set pot to high pressure mode, such as “manual”.
-15. Cook for 20 min.
-16. Carefully release pressure valve.
-17. Stir in vinegar (optional).
-18. Cook for another 20 minutes.
-19. Pause heat.
-20. Wait 10 min for pressure to naturally release.
-21. Turn the pot off and unplug it.
-22. Carefully unseal lid.
+9. Cook 4 hours.
-23. Serve with with scallions, cheese, lime, and/or chip garnish.
+10. Serve with with scallions, cheese, lime, chips, and/or cornbread garnish.